 What if I already have drug coverage from my job or retiree benefits?
 What will happen when I become eligible for Medicare?

 Your current or former employer or union must tell you if your present drug coverage will change when you become eligible for Medicare.
-Among their options, they can:
+This also applies to your spouse if he or she is covered under your employer health plan and becomes eligible for Medicare.
+Among their options, employers can:

 - Continue your current coverage.
 If so, check to see if it is as good as Medicare's.